playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/how-to-communicate/index.md

 For example, some:

 - Send "Hello" or some other greeting and wait for a reply before following up.
-- Ask if they can ask a question; "Hey, can I ask something?".
+- Ask if they can ask a question, "Hey, can I ask something?"
 They similarly wait for a reply before asking.

-While both of these are common affairs in speaking conversations, neither is particularly useful via message.
+While both of these are common affairs in speaking conversations, neither is particularly useful via a message.

 > "Why not?"

 Well, let's consider a case where you're interacting with folks from another team.
-You want to ask how a policy procedure should be carried out and it's their procedure.
+You want to ask how a policy procedure should be carried out, and it's their procedure.

 ----------